snez/eds-stripe-demo/blocks/stripe-payment/README.md

 2. Build the new schema by running `yarn install`.
 If successful, the new fragments will be added inside `scripts/__dropins__/storefront-checkout/fragments.js`.

-3. The new data in the updated schema must be allowed through the checkout drop-in's data transformer.
+3. The new data in the updated schema must be allowed through the checkout's data transformer.
    Edit your `scripts/initializers/checkout.js` to allow the data through the transformer.

 ```js